boostercloud/docs-site/source/includes/_application-api.md

 The meaning of those values are:

-- **httpURL**: This is the main URL of your application.
+- **httpURL**: This is the base HTTP URL of your application.
 You will need it to interacting with the authentication/authorization API and to send commands and read model queries.
 - **websocketURL**: This is the web socket URL you will need to use to subscribe to your read models and receive them every time they are updated in real time